chowlett/chowlett_release/README.md

 2. `rails strongstart_release:build`
 3. `rails strongstart_release:deploy:staging`

+**Notes**
-Note that the gem determines the app, SiTE SOURCE or GRFS, dynamically from the Rails app's file tree, by reading config/application.rb.
+1. The gem determines the app, SiTE SOURCE or GRFS, dynamically from the Rails app's file tree, by reading config/application.rb.
+2. The build task runs a docker build command that will bundle the app (SiTE SOURCE or GRFS) and requires credentials for GitHub packages, even though the staging/production app does not install strongstart_release in staging/production.
+According to chatGPT (!) this is because the bundler retrieves metadata for all sources named in the Gemfile, in order to resolve dependencies.
+In any case, credentials for GitHub Packages do seem to be needed.
+We provide them by transferring the ~/.bundle/config file securely from the development instance to the docker build container with "RUN --mount=type=secret ...".

 ## Development